aehrc/redcap_pedigree_editor/README.md

 The pedigree editor used is [https://github.com/aehrc/open-pedigree](https://github.com/aehrc/open-pedigree) which is an open version of the phenotips pedigree editor.
 The plugin also makes use of [pako](https://github.com/nodeca/pako) a javascript implementation of the Zlib library.

+This module will not function in internet explorer.

 ## Installing the module

 To install first you need to retrieve the distribution.
 This can be found on the releases page [https://github.com/aehrc/redcap_pedigree_editor/releases](https://github.com/aehrc/redcap_pedigree_editor/releases) page or